 Carlos Rodriguez v.
 City of New York., 2016 N.Y.
 App.
 Div.
 LEXIS 8958 (N.Y.
 App.
 Div.
 1st Dep't, Dec.
 15, 2016)Rodriguez v.
 City of New York, 142 A.D.3d 778, 37 N.Y.S.3d 93, 2016 N.Y.
 App.
 Div.
 LEXIS 5821 (Sept.
 1, 2016)

 Disposition: Order, insofar as appealed from, reversed, with costs, case remitted to the Appellate Division, First Department, for consideration of issues raised but not determined on the appeal to that court and certified question answered in the negative.

-comparative fault, partial summary judgment, summary judgment, comparative negligence, damages, matter of law, truck, issue of fact, culpable conduct, sanitation, summary judgment motion, injuries, courts, question of fact, driver, cases, issue of liability, inaction, garage, facie, contributory negligence, cause of action, order to obtain, plain language, proximate, questions, fault, tire, triable issue of fact, bar recovery
+comparative fault, partial summary judgment, summary judgment, comparative negligence, issue of fact, damages, truck, culpable conduct, matter of law, sanitation, driver, summary judgment motion, triable, garage, cases, contributory negligence, cause of action, plain language, questions, courts, fault, tire, culpability, pleaded, facie